Azure/Azure-Verified-Modules/docs/content/contributing/bicep/composition.md

 {{< hint type=note >}}

-Be aware that currently no module has been released as 1.0, which let's you implement breaking changes without increasing the major version.
+Be aware that currently no module has been released as `1.0.0` (or beyond), which lets you implement breaking changes without increasing the major version.

 {{< /hint >}}